ZhuangLab/storm-analysis/doc/source/parameters.rst

   * wyD

 * **z_value** - The starting z value for fitting.
 If this is not specified it defaults to 0.0.
+  Units are microns.

 * **z_step** - The z step size for finding the optimal z value when using the 3d model.
 If this is not specified it defaults to 1.0nm.
+Units are microns.

 3D-DAOSTORM
 -----------